Beloin/DistributedGame/README.md

 ## The implementation

-Each `player` will have a server code and a connect_to code, so it can reach out to other players and communicate it's position.
+Each `player` will have a serve code and a connect_to code, so it can reach out to other players and communicate it's position.

-Will be needed a main server to act as a "DNS" server, so this brings a questions, since it's necessary a DNS server, why don't use a centralized option?
+Will be needed a main serve to act as a "DNS" serve, so this brings a questions, since it's necessary a DNS serve, why don't use a centralized option?

 - The method will be a Fully distributed game.
 Each service will know the port of the other services.